davidd-55/sNNake/index.md

     - The snake agent will move in the direction of the output with the highest associated value

 #### 8b.
 Genetic Algorithm Discussion
 As discussed above, we briefly explored the initially implemented genetic algorithm to train an agent but decided to focus on RL algorithms instead.
-That said, before completely abandoning the effort, we trained and tested [Craig Haber's genetic algorithm snake agent](https://craighaber.github.io/AI-for-Snake-Game/website_files/index.html):
+That said, before completely abandoning the effort, we trained and tested [Craig Haber's genetic algorithm snake agent](https://craighaber.github.io/AI-for-Snake-Game/website_files/index.html) for 1,000 generations with the following results:

 ![Average Score vs  Generation](https://user-images.githubusercontent.com/19896216/137426767-8fcf979b-9b71-4596-8260-bee82b7c06da.png)

 The algorithm was run for 3 days 4 hours and 44 minutes on a 10x10 board.
-By the end of the training, the agent was getting an average score of around 10.
-By contrast, we trained our best performing RL algorithm on a 10x10 for [BLANK] hours and achieved an average score of [BLANK].
+By the end of the training, the agent's average score was 4.95.

+In contrast, we trained one of our best performing RL algorithms (PPO, reward structure G) on a 10x10 board for 6 days 4 hours and 16 minutes to achieve an average score of 6.60 after 100,000,000 training steps.

-[BLANK] Commentary on comparison
+Our RL-trained snake implementation achieved a 33% higher score at the cost of nearly twice as much training time when compared to the genetic algorithm-trained agent.
+Given the low amount of data available as a result of long training times and our project's focus shifting away from genetic algorithms, we cannot make a definite claim regarding which training method is better suited to the SS game.
+However, it is worth noting that both approaches were unable to perform well, even after days of training, on a 10x10 board version of the game.